A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective

-DGCNet~\cite{zhang2019dual} targets on modeling the global context of input features via a dual GCN framework (cf. Fig.~\ref{fig:zhang2019dual}), where a coordinate space GCN models spatial relationships between pixels in the image, and a feature space GCN models dependencies along the channel dimensions of the network's feature map.
-After reasoning, these two complementary relation-aware feature are mapped back to the original coordinate space and added to the original feature.
-Chen~\etal~\cite{chen2019graph} design the global reasoning unit by projecting features that are globally aggregated in coordinate space to node domain and performing relational reasoning in a fully-connected graph.
-To model long-range dependencies and avoid the construction of fully-connected graphs, DGMN~\cite{zhang2020dynamic} dynamically samples the neighborhood of a node and then predicts the node dependencies, filter weights, and affinity matrix to attain information propagation.
-Concurrently, Yu~\etal~\cite{yu2020representative} propose to dynamically sample some representative nodes for relational modeling.
-Instead of constructing additional semantic interaction spaces (projecting and re-projecting), Li~\etal~\cite{li2020spatial} propose an improved Laplacian formulation that enables graph reasoning in the original feature space, fully exploiting the contextual relations at different feature scales.
-Hu~\etal~\cite{hu2020class} introduce a class-wise dynamic graph convolution module to conduct graph reasoning over the pixels that belong to the same class.
-The coarse segmentation results are used as the class-wise mask for graph construction and then class-wise graph reasoning is performed to dynamically aggregate features.
-As shown in Tab.~\ref{tab:segmentation}, we summarize the performance of some of the discussed methods on standard benchmarks.
+A common goal is to globally model contextual and semantic relations in the backbone feature space.
+Zhang~\etal~\cite{zhang2019dual} propose a dual GCN framework, where a coordinate space GCN models spatial relations among pixels, and a feature space GCN models dependencies among channel dimensions of a feature map.
+After that, these two features are mapped back to the original coordinate space.
+To improve local feature aggregation, Chen~\etal~\cite{chen2019graph} design a global reasoning unit by projecting features that are globally aggregated in the coordinate space to the node domain and performing relational reasoning in a fully connected graph.
+To model long-range dependencies and avoid constructing fully connected graphs, DGMN~\cite{zhang2020dynamic} dynamically samples the neighborhood of a node and predicts node dependencies, filter weights, and affinities for information propagation.
+Similarly, Yu~\etal~\cite{yu2020representative} dynamically sample representative nodes for relational modeling.
+Instead of constructing additional semantic interaction spaces (projection and re-projection), Li~\etal~\cite{li2020spatial} propose an improved Laplacian formulation that enables graph reasoning in the original feature space, fully exploiting contextual relations at different feature scales.
+Hu~\etal~\cite{hu2020class} introduce a class-wise dynamic graph convolution module to perform graph reasoning over pixels that belong to the same class to dynamically aggregate features.
+We summarize the performance in Tab.~\ref{tab:segmentation}.